yakaboskic/django-aws-pany/README.md

-# django-aws-pany
+# Template for Django with AWS S3 static/media and PythonAnywhere Database Backends

-A Django web template repository that is production ready for AWS S3 to host static and media files and PythonAnywhere to host database.
+## Getting Started